 VMware allows the administrator the option to guarantee as well as limit resource allocation for each virtual process.
-Guaranteeing the resources available to a single virtual gateway can be important in order to avoid a situation where other virtual security gateways consume all available resources because they may be under a sustained security attack or processing may have frozen.
-For the same reasons, limiting the resources consumed by a single virtual security gateway can also be advisable.
+Guaranteeing the resources available to a single virtual firewall can be important in order to avoid a situation where other virtual firewalls consume all available resources because they may be under a sustained security attack or processing may have frozen.
+For the same reasons, limiting the resources consumed by a single virtual firewall can also be advisable.